EvverLearner/LHL-SQL-Project/cleaning_data.md

 9. `product_refund_amount`, `item_quantity`, `item_revenue`, `search_keyword` are all empty columns, so we will remove them for general efficiency.

 **analytics**
+1. Created an autoincrementing `id` column as a PK using pgAdmin GUI during import of cvs files.
-1. `revenue` column has values that do not make sense, so we will adjust them by dividing them by 1 000 000.
+2. `revenue` column has values that do not make sense, so we will adjust them by dividing them by 1 000 000.
-2. `unit_price` column has values that do not make sense, so we will adjust them by dividing them by 1 000 000
+3. `unit_price` column has values that do not make sense, so we will adjust them by dividing them by 1 000 000
-3. `user_id` is an empty column, so we will remove it for general efficiency.
+4. `user_id` is an empty column, so we will remove it for general efficiency.
 Additionally, the `social_engagement_type` and `bounces` columns consist of the same value for every row respectively, so for the purposes of this analysis we weill remove them as well.

+**products**
+1. `name` table has some string values that have unnecessary whitespace leading and/or trailing them that needs to be removed.

+**sales_report**
+1. `name` table has some string values that have unnecessary whitespace leading and/or trailing them that needs to be removed.